CulturePlex/website/README.rst

   $ cd git/website/cultureplex
   $ workon website
-  $ pip install -U -r requirements.txt
+  $ pip install --no-deps -U -r requirements.txt

 Now you have installed the Django project and almost ready to run it.
 Before that, you must create a database.
 In developing stage, we use SQLite: